Price Adjustment Guide for Contracting Parties

 Note that in this example, because prices for materials

-and components for manufacturing declined in 2012, the escalated
+and components for manufacturing declined in 2012, the adjusted

-(b) Escalation of a portion of the base price.
+(b) Adjusting a portion of the base price.

-price to be escalated by a selected PPI, while the balance remains
+price to be adjusted by a selected PPI, while the balance remains

 fixed.
 To illustrate, suppose that an item has a base price of